-[In 6.3.9.5.1 insert the following text before the third paragraph below Table 115 as indicated:]
+[In 6.3.9.5.1 insert the following text below notes 1 and 2 (noted in Remedy 1 above), which are placed below Table 115 as indicated:]

-A BS may decide to re-direct the ranging SS to another channel by sending the RNG-RSP with an Offset Frequency Adjustment pointing to the other channel.
-If the Offset Frequency Adjustment value is less than the channel bandwidth, this is fine-frequency adjustment within the ranged channel, otherwise, the value is a reassignment to a different channel.
+During initial Network Entry, a BS may decide to re-direct the ranging SS to another channel by sending the RNG-RSP with an Offset Frequency Adjustment pointing to the other channel.
+If the Offset Frequency Adjustment value is less than half of the channel bandwidth, this is fine-frequency adjustment within the ranged channel, otherwise, the value is a reassignment to a different channel.